-9. Invites the Global Environment Facility and other donors and funding agencies to provide financial assistance for national and regional projects that address the implementation of the Plan of Action for the sustainable use and conservation of pollinators;
+7. Encourages the Global Environment Facility and other donors and funding agencies to provide financial assistance for national and regional projects that address the implementation of the Plan of Action for the sustainable use and conservation of pollinators;

-10. Requests the Executive Secretary to bring the present recommendation to the attention of the Food and Agriculture Organization of the United Nations and its Committee on Forestry, the Committee on Agriculture, the Commission on Genetic Resources for Food and Agriculture, the Committee on World Food Security and the Secretariat of the International Plant Protection Convention as well as the Secretariat of the Basel, Rotterdam and Stockholm Conventions.
+8. Requests the Executive Secretary to bring the present recommendation to the attention of the Food and Agriculture Organization of the United Nations and its Committee on Forestry, the Committee on Agriculture, the Commission on Genetic Resources for Food and Agriculture, the Committee on World Food Security, and the Secretariats of the International Plant Protection Convention and the International Treaty on Plant Genetic Resources for Food and Agriculture as well as the Secretariat of the Basel, Rotterdam and Stockholm Conventions;